-- Chemists in the manufacturing industry and state, local or federal governments.
+- chemists in the manufacturing industry and state, local or federal governments

-- Chemistry teachers
+- chemistry teachers

-- Industrial research and development scientists
+- industrial research and development scientists

-- Forensic scientists
+- forensic scientists

-- Physicians and health care professionals
+- physicians and health care professionals

 Many of the students who complete the BS in chemistry program go on to graduate schools, primarily into doctoral programs.
-Others go to professional schools, including medicine, pharmacy and dentistry
+Others go to professional schools, including medicine, pharmacy and dentistry.

-You cannot minor in pre-chemistry.
+You cannot minor in the AS Chemistry program.

 If you are enrolled in a two-year transitional degree program, you will spend most of your classroom time acquiring the foundational courses for your four-year baccalaureate.
 Generally, you will select a minor when you transfer to your four-year institution.